UPD: This post was edited and updated in February 2025.

-Today, as part of our series of comparisons, we will look at a curious case of a multiple account browser created specifically for the Russian market – Indigo Browser.
+Today, as part of our series of comparisons, I will look at a curious case of a multiple account browser created specifically for the Russian market – Indigo Browser.

 Indigo was created by Raphael Gabitov, a Russian businessman.
-It seems to be a copy of Multilogin with a separate placement for the Russian market.
-Read on to know exactly how it all works: we’ll show multiple clear evidences for that.
+It is a copy of Multilogin 6 with a separate placement for the Russian market.
+Read on to know exactly how it all works: I will show multiple clear evidences for that.

 TLDR: skip to the end for a quick table with all the main points of comparison.

-What is Indigo Browser?
-Features and usage nuances
+What’s New in Indigo Browser?
+Features and UI

 The website also claims Indigo is made with love in Estonia – accidentally it’s the same place as Multilogin.
-This also makes us wonder about Indigo’s curious backgrounds.
 Let’s move on and register an account.

 Registering